manospavlidakis/manospavlidakis.github.io/content/project/example/index.md

 ---
 title: Why accelerators?
-summary: Introducation to hardware accelerators and their usage.
+summary: Introduction to hardware accelerators and their usage.
 date: '2021-06-21T00:00:00Z'

 links: